 Method 3.
-Put your iPhone to recovery mode
+Put your iPhone into recovery mode

 If force start can’t work, you could fix the attempting data recovery issue by putting your iPhone in recovery mode.
-In general, this method is useful when an iOS update fails and you need to put your phone in recovery mode to resolve the issue.
+This method is generally useful when an iOS update fails, and you need to put your phone in recovery mode to resolve the issue.
 Need to mention that this method would probably erase all the data in the iPhone.

 Step 1: Connect your iPhone to the computer.

 Step 2: Force restart your iPhone but don't release the buttons when you see the Apple logo, wait until the “Connect to iTunes” screen appears.

 Step 3: Then launch iTunes.
 A pop-up message will show the options to Restore or Update.
 Select “Update”. iTunes will try to reinstall iOS without losing data.
 If the “Update” couldn’t fix the issue, you could repeat Step 2 and choose “Restore”, which will erase all the data on the iPhone.